-Facility

-Used to describe a drinking water treatment or wastewater treatment facility.
+Facility - The term facility is used to describe a drinking water treatment or wastewater treatment facility.

-Operator in Charge (OIC)

-Individual who typically makes the day to day operating decisions and instructs other Operators on the facility or system procedures.
+Operator in Charge (OIC) typically makes the day to day operating decisions, and instructs other operators on the facility or system procedures.

-Overall Responsible Operator (ORO)

-Individual with overall operational responsibility for the system.
+Overall Responsible Operator (ORO) has overall operational responsibility for the system.

-System

-Used to describe the underground network of pipes used in either a Water Distribution or Wastewater Collection system.
+System - The term system is used to describe the underground network of pipes used in either a Water Distribution or Wastewater Collection system.